We Are The Sound Of Waterford

 In 1998 WLR opened new offices and studios in the county capital of Dungarvan which gave the station and its staff an important base in the west of the county.
 At this point stations across Ireland had become part of the hugely important JNLR radio research conducted by MRBI.
 WLR quickly established itself as one of the top stations in the country and since the inception of the research, WLR has year after year delivered the best reach and share of any city-based local station in Ireland.

 The quality of programming on WLR has also been recognised with the station winning many PPI National Radio Awards, the first in 2002 for Julian Walton's iconic series, On This Day.
-This was followed by a host of further radio awards including the ultimate accolade of being Ireland's Local Radio Station of the Year in 2009, again in 2012 and more recently in 2019, 2020 and 2021 - making WLR the first station to be awarded the title 3 years in a row!
+This was followed by a host of further IMRO radio awards including the ultimate accolade of being Ireland's Local Radio Station of the Year in 2009, again in 2012 and more recently WLR completed a historic, never been done before 4 in a row - winning the title in 2019, 2020, 2021 and 2022!

 In 2004 WLR was awarded the first Local TV licence in Ireland for its Waterford @ Eight programme.